Alvin2024/COMP3010-CW2/README.md

 Step 5 – Checked the HTTP  status code to look for successful uploads the code being 200 and 2 of the events had the code.
 I then copied and pasted the filenames until the highlighted one in the screen shot “OPEN_BUCKET_PLEASE_FIX.txt.” came up as the correct filename.

+# Question 8:

+Step 1- Confirmed the right data source and useful fields by using the source type winhostmon and looking for OS related keywords.
+This then helped confirm that the source type contains operating system telemetry and helped narrow the fields to focus on.

+Step 2- Finding the odd one out by pivoting the operating system records and summarising OS host using a stats view.
+The results the show most endpoints are Microsoft windows 10 pro except BSTOLL-L which is Microsoft windows 10 enterprise.
+This then shows BSTOLL-L as the endpoint using a different windows edition.

+Step 3 – After finding BSTOLL-L, I Identified where FQDN is visible in other sources by  checking what other source types contained relevant naming data done by counting events by host/source type.
+This showed syslog data available via “host=splunkhwf.froth.ly” which is useful because it includes host naming details.

+Step 4 – Clicked on view event and the events display the endpoint as “BSTOLL-L.froth.ly”.
+This then provides the required FQDN.